okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 If the provider response times out, Okta attempts to send the OTP using the Okta telephony providers.
 See [Troubleshoot](#troubleshoot).

->**Note:** The failover system that uses the Okta telephony providers is heavily rate-limited.
+>**Note:** The failover mechanism that uses the Okta telephony providers is heavily rate-limited.

 ## Troubleshoot